Ethiopia Airlines crash report focuses on Boeing's faulty systems

 “We wish the report had come earlier or after this moment as we are now in a moment of grief, and want to focus on remembering our loved ones,” said Zekarias Asfaw Shankut, 42, who lost his brother.
 “Now it is actually a distraction.”

-The Ethiopian report did not mention any errors by the pilots, merely noting they were trained, fully certified and medically cleared to fly.
-It criticized Boeing for “inadequate” training for pilots flying the new model because it had not included scenarios where MCAS was erroneously activated.
+The Ethiopian report criticized Boeing for “inadequate” training for pilots flying the new model because it had not included scenarios where MCAS was erroneously activated.

-The report ratifies safety recommendations already underway, including modifications to the sensor architecture and anti-stall MCAS software.
-Boeing only recently endorsed the call for more costly simulator training after holding out for months in favor of computer-based training.

-The U.S. House Transportation Committee on Friday faulted the country’s Federal Aviation Administration’s (FAA) approval of the plane and Boeing’s design failures, saying the 737 MAX flights were “doomed”.

-Boeing’s statement on Monday contrasted with its stance at the same stage of the Lion Air investigation, when it raised questions over the performance of the airline and its pilots, drawing widespread accusations of complacency.

-Since the Ethiopian accident, the focus of global regulators has shifted toward problems in the jet’s design.

-Some industry experts have questioned certain aspects of the pilots’ handling of flight ET302 while acknowledging they were grappling with overwhelming physical forces and flawed control software.
+Some industry experts have questioned certain aspects of the pilots’ handling of flight ET302, including the engines being left at hard-to-manage take-off power, while acknowledging they were grappling with overwhelming physical forces and flawed control software.
 The airline strongly denies any pilot error.

-There was no immediate comment from U.S. aviation authorities and no clear indication from Ethiopia when the final report might be released.
+But the report said the throttles did not move during the flight because the flight computer was looking at wrong data.

+The report backed safety recommendations already underway, including modifications to sensors and anti-stall MCAS software.
+Boeing recently endorsed calls for more costly simulator training after holding out for months against it.

+The U.S. House Transportation Committee on Friday faulted the FAA’s approval of the plane and Boeing’s design failures, saying the two 737 MAX flights were “doomed”.

-Writing by Katharine Houreld; Additional reporting by Katharine Houreld in Nairobi, David Shepardson in Washington and Tim Hepher in Paris; Editing by Andrew Cawthorne
+Writing by Katharine Houreld; Additional reporting by Katharine Houreld in Nairobi, David Shepardson in Washington and Tim Hepher in Paris; Editing by Andrew Cawthorne and Mark Potter